 Design a fun path that takes your toddler from his room to the potty or to the bathroom.
 Every time your little one feels like going, he will see the path and remember to go potty!

 Creating a fun path is key!
 You can try putting footsteps so that he can follow them or decorating the path with his favorite TV or book characters.
 Try making the path out of bright colors so that at night he can also follow it.

 Personalize your toddler’s potty with fun stickers and glitter.
 This can be a fun activity before starting potty training.
 Since day one your toddler will love his potty and will be very exited to train!

 Personalization is key when decorating his potty!
-So try using his favorite things to decorate it like stickers form his favorite TV or book characters, colors or you can even write his name on it.
+So try using his favorite things to decorate it like stickers from his favorite TV or book characters, colors, or you can even write his name on it.

 Read All About It

 Books can motivate your toddler to start potty training.
 So it’s good to read books like “Toilet Learning” by Alison Mack or “Once Upon a Potty” by Alona Frankel to help him understand the process.
 Using books can really make the process of potty training go much smoother, plus it’s more entertaining for him!